DistributedScience/Distributed-CellProfiler/README.md

 everything is setup, and saves the spot fleet identifier in a file for further references.

 ### Step 4
-When the cluster is up and running, we can monitor progress using the following command:
+When the cluster is up and running, you can monitor progress using the following command:

- $ python run.py monitor data/APP_NAME.SpotFleetRequestId
+ $ python run.py monitor files/APP_NAME.SpotFleetRequestId

 The file APP_NAME.SpotFleetRequestId is created after the cluster is setup in step 3.
 It is important to keep this monitor running if you want to automatically shutdown computing resources